-Liberty Mutual may cancel your enrollment in the program if the company finds evidence of a driver frequently disconnecting the device.
+Liberty Mutual may cancel your enrollment in the program if the company finds evidence of a driver disconnecting the device often.
 This explains why the company monitors technology connection and disconnection events.
-Drivers who disconnect their device to avoid being monitored defeat the purpose of the program: to track driving habits and reward safe drivers.

 Wondering how to beat Liberty Mutual RightTrack?
 Drive safely on the roads.
 Tampering with the device or attempting to game the system could disqualify you from the program altogether.

 Liberty Mutual does not sell data collected through the RightTrack program.
-Data is used to offer discounts on car insurance premiums, to offer RightTrack-related services and to research and develop rates, services and benefits.
+Data is used to offer discounts on car insurance and to offer RightTrack-related services.
+It's also used to research and develop rates, services and benefits.